Mu-Y/SynthSing/README.md

 ## Dataset and Pre-trained Models
 We used two datasets: 1) NIT Japanese Nursery and 2) self-curated Coldplay songs, using [GENTLE](https://github.com/lowerquality/gentle).

-You can download our pre-processed(i.e. time-aligned and transformed) dataset for NIT Japanese Nursery, including MFSC, coarse coded F0, AP, etc [here](https://drive.google.com/open?id=1LQgP49jjZTb4FVEf5PevsoiBDhCIyaWp).
+You can download our pre-processed(i.e. time-aligned and transformed) dataset for NIT Japanese Nursery, including MFSC, coarse coded F0, AP, etc [here](https://drive.google.com/open?id=1LQgP49jjZTb4FVEf5PevsoiBDhCIyaWp)(in .npy format).
 It also contains our pre-trained models which can be directly used for generating NIT Japanese Nursery singing.
 After unzipping, put folder `data` under `SynthSing/`, `worked_model_mfsc` under `SynthSing/WaveNet-Harm/`, `worked_model_ap` under `SynthSing/WaveNet-Aper/` respectively.

 ## Experiments
 Run our pre-trained models and generate MFSCs and APs: